Who knows how many grouse are hiding in Idaho. Isn’t it time you found out?

 The daily bag limit for forest grouse is 4 in aggregate of the three species.

 Idaho has some of the best chukar hunting in the Pacific Northwest.
 They prefer arid areas with sagebrush and much of the population resides in southern Idaho.
+Many travel from out of state to hunt the iconic Hells Canyon for chukar.

 The daily bag limit for chukar is 8 birds.

-The population of pheasant in Idaho has declined sharply in recent years.
+The population of ring-necked pheasant in Idaho has declined sharply in recent years.
 If you really want to find pheasant while bird hunting in Idaho, you might have to look hard.
 Southwest Idaho might be good, as well as the southeast.

 There are three separate areas defined for pheasant hunting and the season dates vary by area.
 There is a daily limit of three birds (cocks only), with special rules and permits necessary for Wildlife Management Areas (WMA).